alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 distribution by using secure point-to-point [@RFC7686] networking to literally restrict the distribution of plaintext content to relevant participants.

-Therefore we describe E2ESM in terms of functional outcomes of the messenger rather than in terms of implementation goals and technologies.
+Therefore we describe E2ESM in terms of functional behaviours of the solution rather than in terms of implementation goals and technologies.

 ## Notational Conventions